telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "m", "matrix" ]
     ]);

-You can now type in some cell "=doublematrix(A1:B2)" and it will return a matrix, that is, fill all the required cells to the right and bottom from where this formula is defined with the doubled values.
-As of now, this is different from Excel, where in order to get all values returned by an array formula you have to pre-select the range, and save the formula with CTRL-SHIFT-ENTER.
+You can now type `"=doublematrix(A1:B2)"` in a cell.
+This returns a matrix&mdash;that is, fills all the required cells to the right and bottom from where this formula is defined with the doubled values.
+As of now, this behavior is different from Excel where to get all values that are returned by an array formula, you have to preselect the range and save the formula with the `CTRL`+`SHIFT`+`ENTER` keyboard shortcut.

-Here is a list of interesting methods/properties provided by the `Matrix` objects.
+The following table lists some of the methods and properties the `Matrix` objects provide.

 |METHOD OR PROPERTY           |DESCRIPTION|
 |:---                         |:---|